I feel unloved in my relationship – What do I do?

 3. Sexual Intimacy

 Sexual intimacy includes the act of sex and any form of connection that occurs leading up to, during, and after penetration.
 Sexual intimacy does NOT have to include penetration.
 Sexual intimacy also involves sensual, pleasurable connection that may or may not take place in the bedroom.
-Every couple can have their own version and meaning of sexual intimacy!
+Every relationship can have their own version and meaning of sexual intimacy!

 How to practice self-love to ensure you improve intimacy